mbobas/C-SHARP_CSV_Reader_To_Objects/README.md

 *creating a object represented a DayOfWork.
 *saving data to new csv files.

-Application is taking to kind of .csv files.
+Application is taking two kinds of .csv files.
 Both file representing data of Registration of Work Time.
 Here we have to contact kinds of files from two companies.